 And then there are other people who do face online gossip or criticism but aren’t “officially” canceled (Mario Mirante).

-Q3: What types of behavior typically trigger cancel culture?
+Q3: What kinds of behavior tend to trigger cancel culture?

-Even political content can be a trigger (if they have never been political to begin with)
+- Even political content can be a trigger (if they haven’t been political to begin with)

 Q4: Can public opinion be different from industry “cancellation”?

 Yes.
-Public opinion is often split.
-There are some fans who will continue to support the creator for their honesty or personal growth, while others may criticize them harshly for their past.
+Public opinion is usually divided.
+There are some fans out there that will continue to support the creator because they appreciate their honesty or their personal progress, but there are also some that will heavily criticize them because of their past behavior.

-No one is fully immune, but some ways include:
+No one is completely immune, but some ways include:

-Owning up to mistakes early (don’t use a ukulele)
+- Owning up to your mistakes early on (don’t use a ukulele)

 Q6: Is cancel culture permanent?

 Not always.
-It depends on public memory, the severity of their actions, and how they handle accountability, even though we must say that cancellations were more severe years ago.
+It depends on public memory, their behavior, and how they handle accountability, even though we must say that cancellations were more severe years ago.